treeplez/treeplez/README.md

 - 🌱 I am currently learning C++ Programming Language.
 - 💞️ I’m looking to collaborate on -
 - 📫 How to reach me -
-- 😄 Pronouns: She
+- 😄 Pronouns:
-- ⚡ Fun fact: I love to sleep
+- ⚡ Fun fact:

 <!---
 treeplez/treeplez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.